chronark/swapchain/docs/docs/product-documentation.md

 #### 2.4.2.
 Test plan

-Unit tests are implemented in jest and a 70% code coverage is enforced as pre-commit hook.
+Unit tests are implemented in jest and a 65% code line coverage is enforced as pre-commit hook.
 To ensure code quality and standards we use eslint with prettier.
 UI tests will be done using cypress.io.
 We test against the node LTS version (12) as well as the current 14.x version.

 ## 3. User documentation